-Report all payments to cover travel related expenses received by you, your spouse, or your dependent children from any one source that aggregated more than \$390 (CY 2019).
+Report all payments to cover travel related expenses received by you, your spouse, or your dependent children from any one source that aggregated more than \$415 (CY 2021).
 This reporting requirement applies regardless of the purpose of the travel (personal, official, campaign), although official and campaign travel may not be reportable due to an exemption described below.
-Generally, this reporting requirement does not apply to reimbursements received by your spouse or dependent children if the reimbursement was given to them totally independent of their relationship to you.
+Additionally, this reporting requirement applies regardless of whether your travel expenses were paid directly by a third party, whether you were given money for travel expenses in advance of the travel, or whether you were reimbursed for your travel related expenses.
+Generally, this reporting requirement does not apply to travel received by your spouse or dependent children if the reimbursement was given to them independent of their relationship to you.

 Report the name and address of the source and a brief description (including an exact travel itinerary, dates, and the nature of expenses provided) of any reimbursements.
 Amounts of reimbursements need not be specified unless the payments were made using campaign funds, or the travel was paid for by personal friends or colleagues.
-You must report any travel reimbursements you received from a foreign government as part of a program approved under § 108A of the Mutual Educational and Cultural Exchange Act (MECEA).
+You must report any travel reimbursements you received from a foreign government as part of a program approved under § 108A of the Mutual Educational and Cultural Exchange Act (MECEA) (22 U.S.C. § 2451 et seq).